Bali's no. 1 Travel Guide

 The legal Drinking age in Bali is 21.
 This applies to everybody, foreigners and Indonesian citizens.

-“What’s the minimum age for alcohol consumption in Bai, Indonesia?”
+“What’s the minimum age for alcohol consumption in Bali, Indonesia?”

 “At what age can someone legally buy alcohol in Bali?”